 This course is designed for students with at least 1 year of high school algebra.
-It is a study of number systems, solving and graphing first-degree equations and inequalities, polynomials, radical and rational expressions, solving systems of linear equations and quadratic equations, and exponential and logarithmic functions.

-Prerequisites: MA102 with C or better, appropriate placement score less than three years old, or permission of Dept. Chair.
-Course offered on campus and online.
+It is a study of number systems, first-degree equations and inequalities, polynomials, radical and rational expressions, systems of linear equations, quadratic equations, and exponential and logarithmic functions.
+In order to succeed in this curriculum, it is recommended that you complete the math sequence in a timely manner.
+Prerequisites: MA102 with C or better, or appropriate placement score less than three years old.